prividentity/ultrapass_identity_check/README.md

 # Identity Verification

 This repository contains the frontend code for the prebuilt web pages used in the Identity Verification module, which is deployed at https://cams.ultrapass.id/.
-Additionally, we provide sample React.js and Node.js/Express code that can be used to call the prebuilt web pages in this repository and perform identity verification.
+Additionally, React.js and Node.js/Express code examples are provided that can be used to call the prebuilt web pages in this repository and perform identity verification.

 ## Code examples